управлять коммутаторами OpenFlow (administer OpenFlow switches)

 the statistics are aggregated across all flows in the

 switch's flow tables.
-See Flow Syntax
+See Flow Syntax, below, for the

 syntax of flows.
 The output format is described in Table

-Entry Output
+Entry Output.

-switch [port [queue]]
+queue-stats switch [port [queue]]

 Prints to the console statistics for the specified queue